weakish/docs-en/views/leanengine_plan.md

 Trial instances will **hibernate** under certain circumstances.

 - A trial instance will start hibernating if no request is made in the past 30 minutes.
-- A hibernating instance will resume when a request comes in.
-It may take 5 to 30 seconds (depending on the instance start up time) for the instance to get back running and have the request processed.
+- A hibernated instance will resume when a request comes in.
+It may take 5 to 30 seconds (depending on the instance start-up time) for the instance to get back running and have the request processed.
 The requests made after that will be responded immediately.
 - If a trial instance has run more than 18 hours in the past 24 hours, it will be forced to hibernate and incoming requests will receive `503` as the error code.
 You can view error logs in your app's [Dashboard > LeanEngine > Statistics](https://console.leancloud.app/cloud.html?appid={{appid}}#/stat).

 {% call docs.noteWrap() %}